haskell/cabal/Cabal/doc/installing-packages.markdown

 If the package includes generated Haskell source files, they can be excluded from the distribution on the command line.  `Paths_`_pkgname_ does not need to be so specified; Cabal automatically knows to exclude it.
+All the necessary scripts and data to re-generate the modules should be listed in the `extra-source-files` field of the `.cabal` file.

 This command takes the following option: